ordovice/batocera-switch/README.md

 ## SPECIAL THANKS
 Special thanks for foclabroc, Rion, and Darknior for testing things out as I change things, [RGS] for a controller donation, and anyone else who contributes and helps me make this better.

+## UPDATE 2022-09-07
+Because controller auto configuration for apps that don't pull SDL directly is a challenge and I'm not actually doing any app compilation, I've added a feature to the system that allows you to turn off auto configuration.
+This is useful for people with single controllers that never change (for example) so you can configure it once and just leave it.

+## UPDATE 2022-09-05
+DS4/DS5 auto configuration has been added to Ryujinx at this time.
+I've also corrected a reversal of buttons that some people noticed in Ryujinx with 8bitdo controllers (because I was so focused on DS4/DS5 I had reversed them)

 ## UPDATE 2022-08-31
 Yuzu Configuration now REMOVES the folders listed in the 2022-08-30 update if they existas non-links, so back up any save states/shaders/etc from this folder before executing this code (in theory, regular batocera-switch users should not be impacted).